Almaty: Park of 28 Panfilov Guardsmen

 The Park of 28 Panfilov Guardsmen is a major park in Almaty, Kazakhstan.
 The park is located in east-central Almaty in the area surrounding Zenkov Cathedral.
 It is dedicated to and named after the Panfilov Heroes, 28 soldiers of an Almaty infantry unit who died fighting Nazi German invaders outside of Moscow in World War II.
 The group takes its name from Ivan Panfilov, the General commanding the 316th division which, in spite of heavy casualties, believed at that time managed to significantly delay the Germans' advance on the capital, buying time for the defenders of the city.
 An eternal flame commemorating the fallen of the Russian Civil War and the Great Patriotic War burns in front of the giant black monument of soldiers from all 15 Soviet republics.

 Transportation

 Air

 The closest airport to Almaty is Almaty International Airport located 15 km northeast of the city centre.

 Urban transport

 Sayran Bus Terminal provides intercity bus connections within Kazakhstan, as well as international connections to Kyrgyzstan and China and regional bus connections west of the city.
-Sayakhat bus terminal provides regional bus connections to places north and east of the city.
+Sayakhat Bus Terminal provides regional bus connections to places north and east of the city.

-Kazakhstan Temir Joly's has two stations Almaty-1 (located 20 minutes drive from Almaty, and reserved mostly for cargo) and Almaty-2 located within the city and reserved mostly for passengers.
-In 2011 the Almaty Metro opened, and a light rail line is planned.
+Kazakhstan Temir Joly has two stations: Almaty-1 (located 20 minutes drive from the city center, and reserved mostly for cargo) and Almaty-2 located within the city and reserved mostly for passengers.
+In 2011 the Almaty Metro opened, and a light rail line was built in 2011.

 A bicycle-sharing system, Almaty-bike, has been in operation since September 2016.
 People can buy a monthly card and ride freely.